RobertFrenette/E-57_Fall_2017/03_Spring_JDBC/Demo/README.md

 # Spring JDBC

-These examples uses Spring JDBC to perform CRUD operations on a MySQL DB containing Automboile Manufacturer Vehicles.
+These examples use Spring JDBC to perform CRUD operations on a MySQL DB containing Automboile Manufacturer Vehicles.

 ## DB Creation
 See README.md in root dir.